humanestandards/home/content/play/humane-powers.md

 3. Sentient Sensibility Exploration >> Afterwards, it is time to assign each Power to a Practical Sollution.
 To do so, we expand on ways we can Leverage each of our Humane Powers for the most Commonly Valuable outcome.

-4. Sensible Self-Autonomy Loop >> When we have expanded on the Root of our Issue and visualized on ways that it could be takled, we do what we can to Resolve it.
+4. Sensible Self-Autonomy Loop >> When we have expanded on the Root of our Issue and visualized on ways that it could be tackled, we do what we can to Resolve it.
 This Last step is also a point where we may Deepen our Analysis through Iteration.
 We take our latest formed Intentions and assign them as Topics for further Self-Reflection.

 > Practice makes Perfect. 🤯 🤗 🥳